modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 cloud-computing, self-adaptive systems, and dynamically adaptive systems.
-He has been involved in several national and international projects and is currently the technical manager 1 Author only; will not be presenting of the ENACT H2020 EU Project.
+He has been involved in several national and international projects and is currently the technical manager of the ENACT H2020 EU Project.
 He has been member of program committees of several international conferences and workshops such as the UIC conference series and the CloudWays workshops.
 Nicolas will not present at the tutorial.

-**[Jakob Høgenes](https://www.sintef.no/en/all-employees/employee/?empId=5340)** is a research scientist at SINTEF Digital in Oslo, Norway.
-He holds a MSc degree in Engineering Cybernetics from the Norwegian University of Science and Technology.
-His research focuses on applying tools and methods from dynamical systems and control theory to complex and distributed software systems, currently addressing security in the IoT domain.
-Jakob will not present at the tutorial.

 <hr>